maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 (list second and remaining directories) are used only for lookups, are read-only.
 This comes handy in some more advanced CI or testing setups.

+{{% alert title="Important" color="info" %}}

-**Important**: You are not married to your local repository!
+You are not married to your local repository!
 In other words, it is "best practice" if not downright real lifesaver to completely delete your local repository from time to time (ie. weekly).
 In Maven 2 times, it became a (bad) habit to "stick to your local repository" as it was really just a "bunch of files" laid out in some way.
 But, since Maven 3.0 doing this is wrong: the "origin tracking", while is done with good intents (compare to "road to hell"), is not flawless and has issues.
 Also, many things, like renaming a subproject or alike can cause headache, that can be easily solved (and spotted!) just by nuking your local repository.

+{{% /alert %}}

 Since Maven 3.9 users may opt to use "split local repository" that solves most of the issues, and one is able to selectively delete accumulated artifacts: yes, you do want to delete installed ones from time to time,